 But when it comes to saying hello in French, it doesn’t stop at bonjour.
 Let’s look at some of the other ways to greet someone in French.

 Before moving on, let’s take a minute to talk about bonjour.
 You might have noticed that it’s made up of two words: bon and jour.
 It literally means “Good day.”
+Even though “bonjour” is made up of 2 words, it’s always written as one word so “bon jour” is incorrect.

 The word for “goodbye” in French is almost as famous.
 Even people who’ve never studied French have a good chance of knowing Au revoir.
 This is the standard French goodbye, but in formal contexts, you’ll often hear a cool parallel with bonjour.
 As you leave a shop or boulangerie, for example, instead of Au revoir, you’ll typically be told Bonne journée, which translates to “Goodbye and have a nice day!”